hasura/ndc-postgres/docs/usage/queries/multiple-queries.md

 ## Execution

-If multiple queries are part of the same request, they are executed **sequentially**, the individual responses are collated and returned together.
 You can fetch objects of different unrelated types in the same query.

 ## Run multiple top level queries in the same request